lidofinance/rewards-managers/README.md

 # Balancer rewards manager

-This repository contains Manager contract for Balancer Merkle Rewards contract [...]
+This repository contains Manager contract for Balancer Merkle Rewards contract.
-It allows to limitate allowance of rewards token for distributing it with Balancer Merkle Rewards contract
+It allows to limitate allowance of rewards token for distributing it with Balancer Merkle contract.

 # Rewards Manager

-This contract should be provided as owner for Balancer Merkle Rewards contract
+This contract should be provided as owner for Balancer Merkle contract

+## Deploying Environment

+`DEPLOYER` deployer account

+`ALLOCATOR` balancer allocator account

+`MERKLE_CONTRACT` address of Merkle contract

+`OWNER` address of manager owner

 ## Levers